frivolta/react-boilerplate-tooling/README.md

 ## About / Synopsis

-Starting a new React application could be overcomplicated, CRA is a fast prototyping tool but it misses many 'must have' dependency and configurations, also I found it difficult to understand the "magic" behind the scenes.
-Don't get me wrong, CRA is really useful when I start a fast project or I am in need of having a rapid prototype but in real applications where complexity easily grow overtime and many people work together I learned at my expense that have a complete understanding of your package could be the difference between a successful project or a big technical debt.
+Starting a new **React application** could be overcomplicated, CRA is a fast prototyping tool but it misses many **'must have' dependency and configurations**, also I found it difficult to understand **the "magic" behind the scenes**.
+Don't get me wrong, CRA is useful when I start a fast project or I need of having a rapid prototype but in real applications where complexity easily grow over time and many people work together I learned at my expense that has a complete understanding of your package could be the difference between a successful project or a big **technical debt**.

-The scope of this boilerplate is having the latest standards technologies, together with the right toolkit for both development, production with performance and analysis in mind.
+The scope of this boilerplate is having the **latest standards technologies**, together with the **right toolkit** for both development, production with performance and analysis in mind.

 ## Installation